Looking for an efficient way to convert your images to WebP and…

 - Batch Compress – the compression happens directly in your browser (like the resize tools).
 This one is nice because there’s no need to upload files to a third-party server, but it doesn’t let you choose different compression levels.

 With Kraken, all you need to do is choose your desired compression level.
 Then, you can upload the images that you resized in the previous step.

 Once the compression finishes, you can download a ZIP that contains all of the files:

 Save Time With Imagify – Compress and Resize From One Website

 The advantage of using separate websites to resize and compress images is that you can stick with free tools for unlimited usage.
 However, it’s undoubtedly inconvenient because you basically double the work (since you need to use two websites).

-If you want to save time, Imagify also includes a web interface that lets you both compress and resize images from a single interface.
+If you want to save time, Imagify also includes a web interface that lets you both compress and resize multiple images from a single interface.

 Just like with the Imagify WordPress plugin, you can optimize 20 MB of images per month for free.
 After that, you can pay $4.99 per month for 500 MB or $9.99 for unlimited usage.

 To get started, go to Imagify’s web app.
 Then, set your desired compression level and check the Resize images box to automatically resize images to a max dimension or by a certain percentage.